fundacionctic/edc-mvd-deploy-kit/README.md

+> [!WARNING]
+> Currently, only **allow-all** policies work, whether for the access or contract policy.
+[This is a known issue that needs to be investigated](https://github.com/fundacionctic/edc-mvd-deploy-kit/issues/1).

 # EDC MVD Dataspace Kit

 A parameterized deployment toolkit for Eclipse EDC dataspaces, evolved from the [original Eclipse Dataspace Components (EDC) MVD](https://github.com/eclipse-edc/MinimumViableDataspace).
 Built with Docker Compose for simplified deployment, this kit enables configuration of dataspace participants and supports both local development and internet-exposed production environments.